Share your reports with family, friends or your community so they can follow along with its progress.

 To share a Snap:

-On the top right hand corner of the report, tap the Share button
+3. At the bottom of the report, tap on the Share button.

 2. What are the benefits of sharing a Snap?